Princess Sofia, Duchess of Värmland

-Princess Sofia, Duchess of Värmland (Sofia Kristina; née Hellqvist; born 6 December 1984), is a member of the Swedish royal family.
-Before marrying Prince Carl Philip and becoming a princess of Sweden in 2015, Sofia was a glamour model and reality television contestant.
-They have three sons, Prince Alexander, Prince Gabriel and Prince Julian, who are fifth, sixth and seventh in the line of succession to the Swedish throne, respectively.
+Princess Sofia, Duchess of Värmland (born Sofia Kristina Hellqvist; 6 December 1984), is a member of the Swedish royal family.
+Before marrying Prince Carl Philip in 2015 and becoming a princess of Sweden, Sofia was a glamour model and reality television contestant.
+They have four children, Prince Alexander, Prince Gabriel, Prince Julian and Princess Ines, who are fifth, sixth, seventh, and eighth in the line of succession to the Swedish throne, respectively.

 Early life and education

-Sofia Hellqvist was born in 1984 at Danderyd Hospital in Danderyd, to a Swedish mother, Marie Britt Rotman (born 1957), a marketing manager in the plastics industry, and a Danish–Swedish father, Erik Oscar Hellqvist (born 1949), an employment counsellor at the Swedish employment agency.
+Sofia Kristina Hellqvist was born on 6 December 1984 at Danderyd Hospital in Danderyd, to a Swedish mother, Marie Britt Rotman (born 1957), a marketing manager in the plastics industry, and a Danish-Swedish father, Erik Oscar Hellqvist (born 1949), an employment counsellor at the Swedish employment agency.
 She was baptised on 26 May 1985 in Tibble Church.
 She moved to Älvdalen at the age of six.
-She has two sisters, Lina Hellqvist (humanitarian project coordinator, born 1982) and Sara Hellqvist (criminologist, born 1988).
+She has two sisters, Lina Hellqvist (a humanitarian project coordinator, born 1982) and Sara Hellqvist (a criminologist, born 1988).
 She attended Älvdalen Montessori School and Älvdal School.
 She studied the arts programme at Vansbro Education Centre.

 Career

 At the age of 20, Hellqvist was published in photos in the men's magazine Slitz wearing only a bikini bottom and a live boa constrictor around her upper body and was later voted Miss Slitz 2004 by readers.
-When her relationship with Prince Carl Philip was revealed in 2010, Expressen republished the photos.
-Following the Miss Slitz win, Hellqvist was cast in the Paradise Hotel reality show on TV4 where she made it to the final.
-In the show, she had a much publicised feud with Olinda Castielle and finally voted Castielle off the show.
+Expressen republished the photos in 2010 after her relationship with Prince Carl Phillip was confirmed.
+Hellqvist was subsequently cast in the Paradise Hotel reality show on TV4 where she made it to the final.

+Hellqvist was mentioned in some newspapers for having kissed American adult film star Jenna Jameson while in Las Vegas to film the show.
+She had a much publicised feud with co-star Olinda Castielle and finally voted Castielle off the show.
-In 2005, she moved to New York to study accounting, specialising in business development.
-She has also studied global ethics, child and youth science, children's communication and the UN Convention on the Rights of the Child in theory, and in Swedish practice at Stockholm University.
-She is also a certified yoga instructor and worked as such in New York.

-Back in Sweden she studied in Stockholm, where she also worked part-time as a waitress and glamour model.
+In 2005, she moved to New York to study accounting, specialising in business development while working as a certified yoga instructor.
+After relocating back to Sweden, she studied global ethics, child and youth science, children's communication and the UN Convention on the Rights of the Child in theory, and in Swedish practice at Stockholm University.
+She also worked part-time as a waitress and glamour model.

-Hellqvist was mentioned in some newspapers for having kissed American adult film star Jenna Jameson while in Las Vegas to do a Swedish version of reality show Paradise Hotel.